Freemasonry is one of the world's oldest fraternities, founded on three Grand Principles; Brotherly Love, Relief and Truth.

 Only upright men of good moral character and of mature age (twenty-one years of age) should apply.
 A belief in a Supreme Being is essential, however, the nature of that Being must be determined by the applicant himself.
 He must not have a criminal record or criminal proceeding pending against him.
 A Freemason is never asked to put Freemasonry before his family, work and civil responsibilities, and must always meet the financial commitments to his family before those to Freemasonry.

-Interested in becoming a Freemason, please read the
+Interested in becoming a Freemason, please read the then

 Yes, Freemasonry welcomes all Family members to participate in the social events.
 Many Lodges have social committees made up of wives, partners and girl friends, who play an important role in organising or helping to organise the years social events for the Lodge.
 Children are also welcome at most of the social events.
 Your Family can be involved as much or as little as they what to be, there is no pressure.